ciscoheat/superforms-web/src/routes/concepts/multiple-forms/+page.md

 </form>
 ```

+This is also required if you're changing schemas in a form action, as can happen in [multi-step forms](/examples#multi-step-forms).

 ## Configuration and troubleshooting

 Due to the many different use cases, it's hard to set sensible default options for multiple forms.
 A common issue is that when one form is submitted, the other forms' data are lost.
 This is due to the page being invalidated by default on a successful response.